Henauxg/ghx_proc_gen/README.md

  - Start simple, then add complexity iteratively
  - Changing the Node selection heuristic may drastically change the generated results
  - On rectangle grids, diagonals constraints are harder and need intermediary models

+Limitations:
+- Generation size can quickly become an issue.
+For now, when the generator encounters an error (a contradiction in the rules), the generation restarts from the beginning.
+There are some ways to lessen this problem, such as backtracking during the generation and/or modifying in parts (see [Model Synthesis and Modifying in Blocks](https://www.boristhebrave.com/2021/10/26/model-synthesis-and-modifying-in-blocks/) by BorisTheBrave or [Ph.D.
+Dissertation, University of North Carolina at Chapel Hill, 2009](https://paulmerrell.org/wp-content/uploads/2021/06/thesis.pdf) by P.Merell).

 Why "ghx" ?
 - It serves as a namespace to avoid picking cargo names such as `proc_gen` or `bevy_proc_gen`